 What You Need

-Take inventory of your present kitchen items before you begin canning.
+Take inventory of your present kitchen items before you begin canning jars.
 You should acquire the following equipment.
 I have listed the best-reviewed Amazon equipment on the right:

 - A funnel with a large opening